kgrid-objects/fda-label-collection/README.md

 Here we provide initial experimental results from work to make the information in the SPL for remdesivir computer accessible.

 The materials here are openly available for inspection, review, and comment.
-Send comments to (ajflynn@umich.edu).
+Send comments to ajflynn@umich.edu.

 ---